How to Advocate for a Matching Gift Program to Your Employer

 - Emphasize simplicity with auto-submission and CSR platforms.

 - Use a template to communicate your request.

 In this guide, we’ll walk through each practice in detail.
 Ready to learn more about how to convince your boss to build a matching gift program?

 1. Cover the basics of matching gift programs.

-First things first, it’s a good idea to begin with a solid foundation of knowledge regarding corporate matching gift programs.
+First things first, it’s a good idea to begin with a solid foundation of knowledge regarding workplace giving programs and matching gifts.
 Not only will this help you to understand the value of the constantly growing opportunity, but it can also enable you to better advocate for the programs to your employer.